needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 ### Platform services script

-The `PlatformServices` class initializes and disposes of dependencies required by the `AssetManager`.
+The `PlatformServices` class initializes and disposes of dependencies required by the `IAssetRepository`.
 You can use this class to manage the Unity Cloud services and dependencies you use in your application.

 To open the platform services script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Services/PlatformServices.cs` file.